GPII/universal/testData/preferences/olb_preferences.md

  * a white-on-black contrast theme,
  * a simplified User Interface (application-specific).

-* `olb_simplified_cmn.json`: preference set with only the common term for the following setting:
- * a simplified User Interface.

 * `olb_simplified_app.json`: preference set with the application-specific term for the following setting:
  * a simplified User Interface (application-specific).